 The Apple-1 Computer

-This website has no ads, does not use cookies, will not track you and is hosted in the European Union.
+This website has no ads, does not use cookies, will not track you, and is hosted in the European Union.

 A brief introduction to the Apple-1 computer

 Former Villa Serra Apartments Steve Wozniak designed the Apple-1.
-Only 200 Apple-1 were produced in total.
+Only 200 Apple-1 units were produced in total.
 According to Steve Wozniak, 175 were originally assembled.

 PC76

-It was by the way the first national personal computer show.
-Steve Wozniak, Steve Jobs and Daniel Kottke presented the Apple-1 at Stan Veit's booth.
+It was, by the way, the first national personal computer show.
+Steve Wozniak, Steve Jobs, and Daniel Kottke presented the Apple-1 at Stan Veit's booth.

 The Apple-1 Registry